Some history of the New Inn

 Locally-born Harold Stokes was the licensee during the Second World War.
 In addition to his duties as a publican, he also worked in a motor works.
 He kept the New Inn with his wife Florence.
 His father Thomas was once the postman in the Catshill area.

-The New Inn can be seen here in May 1965 with the livery of William Butler & Co.
+The New Inn can be seen here in three images dating from 1964 and 1965 with the livery of William Butler & Co.
 Ltd., though the Wolverhampton-based company was, by this time, part of Bass, Mitchells & Butlers Ltd. The image below shows that George Cox was the licensee at this time.

 Licensees of this pub

 1865 - 1871 Richard Cooper